deanblackborough/g3d-zf1-lib/README.md

 zend-helpers
 ============

-Zend action and view helpers
+Zend framework action and view helpers

 The view and action helpers are all part of an exmaple Zend framework site, set up the site and you will be able to see examples of the helpers, both